Department of Biology, Utah State University, Life Science Building, Room 308

 Siefeldin Sobih

-I work at the intersection of computational biology and field research, using statistical modeling and machine learning to transform complex datasets into actionable conservation insights.
-There’s something truly exciting about discovering patterns in data that can make a real difference for wildlife in their natural habitats.
+I work at the intersection of computational biology and field research, using statistical modeling and machine learning to transform complex datasets into actionable insights.
+I have been building experience with the following programming languages: R, Python, Bash, and Nextflow.

 Teaching & Outreach

-As Outreach Officer and Teaching Assistant in Utah State University’s Biology Department, I spend a considerable amount of time sharing the excitement of science with students and community members of science unwrapped of all ages.
-Building science literacy and helping people connect with research is just as rewarding, as conducting the research itself, if not much more.
+As Outreach Officer and Teaching Assistant in Utah State University’s Biology Department, I spend a considerable amount of time sharing the excitement of science with students and community members of all ages.
+Building science literacy and helping people connect with research is just as rewarding as conducting the research itself.

 What Drives Me

-While I appreciate routine tasks from time to time, at work I prefer challenging new tasks that challenge me to grow!
+While I appreciate routine tasks, I also prefer challenging new tasks that challenge me to grow!
 Whether I’m analyzing a new dataset, mentoring a student to success, or anything else, I want every project to push my limits.

-Thanks for taking the time to explore my work.
-I hope you enjoy getting to know the research and passion behind it!
-Don’te hesitate to email me with any questions you have or any opportunities.
+Thanks for taking the time to get to know me.
+I hope you enjoyed getting to know the research and passion behind it!
+Don’t hesitate to email me with any questions you have or any opportunities.

 news